 Although we and other flooring specialists often refer to solid wood as a “natural” and not a man-made product, it is important to say that solid wood is not simply cut from the tree and then directly installed in your house, or in your office.
 It may be a product of natural materials, but solid wood’s way from the forest to your place is long and interesting and today we are going to follow the manufacturing process and have a quick glimpse in order to help you understand better the nature and character of your solid wood flooring and be able to maintain it in good condition for a long, long time.

 The most classical hardwood flooring – the solid wood one is made from planks that are cut from a single piece of wood.
 Why this is good.
 While still keeping your solid wood floor “alive” and close to nature by sticking to its natural shape and form as much as possible, even when installed, wood still continues to respond to nature and the environment as wood.
 Due to moisture, humidity, temperature changes and a number of other conditions, wood may start to “move”, or to enlarge and shrink.
 Normally, this is a natural process and the solid wood planks will overcome it and acclimatise to their new environment.
-However, imagine that your hardwood floor is a mix of different pieces of wood that are taken from different trees, even different wood species, with different age, grain and place of birth.
+However, imagine that your hardwood floor is a mix of different pieces of wood that are taken from different trees, even different wood species, with different ages, grains and places of birth.
 What you are going to have as a result?
 Most surely, there will be patches of the floor responding differently to the environment and the changes in the environment.
-This definitely makes a pretty unsolid and not sturdy at all construction, right?
+This definitely makes a pretty unsolid and not sturdy at-all construction, right?